hornster02/hornster02/README.md

 ❷***🟦 Gandalf's Windows*** (Win7-11) - bootable (without formatting and losing data⬆️) from USB (even from phone - if supports boot from "bios") with internet capability, installing programs/drivers.
 More or less full system - but after reboot it returns to default settings

 ❸***🟦 WinNTSetup*** - install/backup/restore Windows without formatting and data loss and creating a bootable installation media (skipping constantly erroneous/dangerous MS installation process = after copying data and restarting PC, system starts).
 Iso/wim/swm/vhd (can also be used in 7-Zip)+option to add drivers/tweaks.
 Process is not dependent on specific HW, so for example restoring a system backup can be done on any PC.
 It can also be installed on USB drives and at least Win11 can be started from them without any further modifications (necessary drivers are loaded at boot, so it does not matter which PC it will be started on) - its meaningless requirements are ignored (UEFI/TPM/...)
-"Boot drive+Installation drive" can be the same partition of one disk (program is preset for a regular user - just select Windows edition, click "Setup+OK" and then process starts - at the end Bios+UEFI boot is automatically created and then in case of MBR disk I recommend checking if there is a green dot at BOOT PART).
+"Boot drive+Installation drive" can be the same partition of one disk (app is preset for a regular user - just select Windows edition, click "Setup+OK" and then process starts - at the end Bios+UEFI boot is automatically created and then in case of MBR disk I recommend checking if there is a green dot at BOOT PART).
 Backup is done via "Local Windows Installations/Capture Wim" - exceptions can be added to "WimScript.ini".
 Possible bug fixes
 <br/>
 -inserted ISO reports "No Windows Source Detected" or "Windows Source invalid" (unzip ISO and insert installation file - it should be called "install" and be in "sources" folder - rest of ISO content is useless for installation and will not be used anyway)
 <br/>